SamiKhanDev/samikhandev1/README.md

-# 💫About Me :
+💫 About Me
 Hi there 👋
-Hi, I'm Sami Ullah, a fresh graduate in software engineering with experience developing mobile apps using Kotlin and Java.
-I have a passion for technology and am eager to start my career in software development.
-Outside of my professional interests, I'm a sports enthusiast who loves playing cricket and football.
+I'm Sami Ullah, a passionate Android Developer with a degree in Software Engineering and over 2 years of experience building mobile applications using Kotlin, Java, and the Android SDK.
+I'm focused on delivering clean, user-friendly, and scalable Android apps, and I enjoy solving real-world problems through technology.

-🔭 I’m currently working on mobile app development
+🔭 Currently working on production-grade mobile apps

-🌱 I’m currently learning Compose Multiplatform
+🌱 Exploring Jetpack Compose and Compose Multiplatform

-💬 Ask me about
+🧠 Strong foundation in MVVM, Clean Architecture, and API Integration

+🛠️ Skilled with tools like Retrofit, Room, Coroutines, and Hilt

+💬 Always open to discussing Android, software architecture, or career growth

+⚽ Outside of work, I’m a huge sports enthusiast — I love playing cricket and football

-📫 How to reach me: samikhandev2k@gmail.com
+📫 Reach me at: samikhandev2k@gmail.com

 😄 Pronouns: He/Him